retsyx/amity/README.md

 The Nintendo switch has a minimal HDMI-CEC implementation that appears to be nearly always dormant and ignores practically every command except standby.
 The Switch only appears when it is powered on directly by the user, or placed in the cradle, and then it automatically requests to be displayed.

-As a result, the Switch will often not show up in bus scans, and be auto-configured.
+As a result, the Switch will often not show up in bus scans, or be auto-configured.
 The solution is to edit `config.yaml` manually to add an activity for the switch.
 When active, the Switch defaults to calling itself `NintendoSwitch`, so an example activity configuration for a Switch would be:

 ```yaml
 - name: Play Switch